-Where there is a will, an executor, in principle, has the right and duty to administer the estate until the time the succession of the estate under the will is fully completed.
-An executor may be designated by the will itself, or be appointed by the family court.
+If there is a will, an executor, in principle, has the right and duty to administer the estate until the succession of the estate under the will is fully completed.
+An executor may be designated by the will itself or be appointed by the family court.

-24 How does title to a deceased's assets pass to the heirs and successors?
+25 How does title to a deceased's assets pass to the heirs and successors?
 What are the rules for administration of the estate?

-In principle, if a person dies intestate, his or her estate automatically and directly passes to heirs upon the commencement of the inheritance and, if there are two or more heirs, they will co-own the deceased's assets.
-However, a divisible claim such as a monetary claim, will not be co-owned, but will be automatically divided among those heirs.
-In this respect, the Supreme Court of Japan decided on 19 December 2016 that the court precedent which had treated bank deposits as divisible claims should be revoked and that bank deposits are not treated as divisible claims (see 'Update and trends' for more information).
+In principle, if a person dies intestate, his or her estate automatically and directly passes to the heirs upon the commencement of the inheritance and, if there are two or more heirs, they will co-own the decedent's assets.
+However, a bank deposit is not considered to be co-owned, but is automatically divided among the heirs.
+In this respect, on 19 December 2016, the Supreme Court decided that the court precedent that had treated bank deposits as divisible claims should be revoked, and thus that bank deposits should not treated as divisible claims.
+Under the new court precedent, no heir is, in principle, able to withdraw deposits of the decedent before the division of the estate without obtaining consent from all the other heirs, regardless of the necessity for withdrawing deposits to pay, for example, expenses for funeral services.
+This may cause some inconvenience.
+To address this issue, the revised Civil Code, which, in principle, took effect on 1 July 2019, introduced temporary payment rules such that the court may issue a temporary order to grant partial withdrawal of deposits in a more flexible and expeditious manner than in the case of the formal preliminary injunction procedures.
+A new measure has also been introduced such that heirs can withdraw certain small deposit amounts without obtaining consent from all the other heirs.

 If a person dies testate, his or her estate will be passed to his or her heirs, testamentary donees and recipient legal entities in accordance with his or her will.
-For the process of the division and the rules for administration of the estate, refer to question 23.
+For the process of the division and the rules for administration of the estate, refer to question 24.

+Challenge

-25 Is there a procedure for disappointed heirs and beneficiaries to make a claim against an estate?
+26 Is there a procedure for disappointed heirs and/or beneficiaries to make a claim against an estate?